ChezerB/BikeShop/workingagreement.md

 ### Consequences

 If a member is not respectful, does not contribute to their expected responsibilites, or miss multiple meetings without providing a valid reason, they will risk being reported to the instructor.

+### Improvement

+The Working Agreement will be reviewed every month and updated based on anyconcerns from team members

+### Acknowledgment
+By agreeing to this Working Agreement, each team member commits to following these guidelines.

+###### Team Members: Adam Rogers,